5 Things You Don't Know About Elon Musk

 4. He has five sons, all with kick-ass names.

-How does the Tesla Motors CEO and SpaceX CEO and CTO juggle running two companies and raising five boys, we wonder?
-“With great difficulty,” he confessed a couple of years back.
+How does the Tesla Motors CEO and SpaceX CEO and CTO juggle running two companies and raising five boys with a sixth child on the way, we wonder?
+“With great difficulty,” he confessed.
 He also said he hopes his boys will be able to travel to other planets.
 “I’m not sure I’ll be able to do that in my lifetime,” he said.
 “I hope so, but it kind of depends on how long I live and how much progress we make.”

 5. Dude, he’s a burner.